michaelwittig/node-shortstr/README.md

 # shortstr

 Imagine you have a string `"00011011"` and want to reduce the length of the string without losing information.
 You could map this string to `"abcd"` which is 50% smaller than before.
 But you can also apply this transformation twice and map `"abcd"` back to `"00011011"`.
-So whenever you have a limited set of inpiut characters you can reduce the length of the string by using `shortstr` module.
+So whenever you have a limited set of input characters you can reduce the length of the string by using `shortstr` module.

 ## Installation